-A single rigorous assessment which will be introduced in September 2021 that all new aspiring solicitors will need to take to qualify as a solicitor.
-It will be split into two parts, SQE1 and SQE2, and will assess functioning legal knowledge and practical legal skills.
+A single rigorous assessment which was introduced in September 2021 that all new aspiring solicitors will need to take to qualify as a solicitor.
+It is split into two parts, SQE1 and SQE2, and assesses practical legal knowledge and practical legal skills.